 There’s never been a better time to explore our own back yard.
 Fly Qantas to regional destinations from 8,000 points in Economy, plus taxes.

 For example, Broome is a very popular destination for West Australians and interstate travellers alike.
-While cash fares in the lead-up to Christmas are in the range of $300-$400 one-way, a reward seat is 12,000 points and $59 — giving an excellent 2.3 cents per point of value.
+While cash fares in the July 2021 peak season are in the range of $300-$400 one-way, a reward seat is 12,000 points and $59 — giving an excellent 2.3 cents per point of value.

-While we might not be allowed to leave these sandy shores just yet, keep these international Qantas Points redemption options in mind for down the track.
+While we might not be allowed to leave these sandy shores just yet, keep these international Qantas Points redemption options in mind for down the track, potentially in 2022 and beyond.

 5. Shower whilst flying Emirates First Class to New Zealand

-A one-way First Class redemption costs 62,200 points and Business Class 41,500 points.
+A one-way First redemption costs 62,200 points and Business 41,500 points.
 When flying Emirates First out of Sydney, you’ll get access to the excellent Qantas International First Lounge.

 To book an Emirates flight using Qantas Points, read this guide.
 These other routes are also good ones to aim for to fly Emirates premium cabin products.